Difference Between Contract and Quasi Contract

 The Quasi Contract was created by the legal court to correct a situation whereby one party acquires something at the expense of others.

-Quasi Contracts do not fall under the category of torts or contracts but they are recognizable as contracts in a court of law.
+Quasi Contracts do not fall under the category of torts or contracts, but they are recognizable as contracts in a court of law.

-The Quasi Contract can be traced back to the medieval form named indebitatus assumpsit which means being indebted in the English language.
+The Quasi Contract can be traced back to the medieval form named indebitatus assumpsit, which means being indebted in the English language.

-There are two main elements of a Quasi Contract which are the Plaintiff and Defendant.
-The Defendant is the party who has the upper hand while the plaintiff is someone who has been wronged unjustly.
+There are two main elements of a Quasi Contract, which are the Plaintiff and Defendant.
+The Defendant is the party who has the upper hand, while the plaintiff is someone who has been wronged unjustly.

-The process by which the defendant pays restitution to the plaintiff is called Quantum meruit in Latin which means the amount earned.
+The process by which the defendant pays restitution to the plaintiff is called Quantum Meruit in Latin, which means the amount earned.
 It is calculated according to the amount by which the defendant was unjustly enriched.

 There are two types of Quasi Contracts implied and constructive Quasi Contracts.
-An implied Contract is the process by which a defendant is ordered to pay restitution while a Constructive Contract is a contract created when there is no existing agreement between the two parties involved.
+An implied Contract is the process by which a defendant is ordered to pay restitution, while a Constructive Contract is a contract created when there is no existing agreement between the two parties involved.

 Main Differences Between Contract and Quasi Contract

-1. In a Contract, the parties have both rights in rem (against the whole world) and rights in personam (against the individual or organization) while, in the case of quasi-contract, the party has the right in personam (against the individual or enterprise).
+1. In a Contract, the parties have both rights in rem (against the whole world) and rights in personam (against the individual or organization) while, in the case of a quasi-contract, the party has the right in personam (against the individual or enterprise).

-2. In a Contract, the commitment is a result of the consent of the parties Whereas, in the case of a quasi-contract, the commitment is an outcome of the operation of law.
+2. In a Contract, the commitment is a result of the consent of the parties, whereas, in the case of a quasi-contract, the commitment is an outcome of the operation of law.

-3. A Contract has two important elements which are Agreement and obligations meanwhile quasi contracts do not have these elements.
+3. A Contract has two important elements, which are Agreement and obligations meanwhile, quasi-contracts do not have these elements.

 4. A Contract is not a fictional treaty created by a court that is used to help decide in a court of law; meanwhile, a Quasi Contract is a fictional contract.

-5. In a contract, the approval of the parties is free and voluntary whereas, in a quasi-contract, the consent of both parties is not free.
+5. In a contract, the approval of the parties is free and voluntary, whereas in a quasi-contract, the consent of both parties is not free.

 References